 Based on a lecture delivered by Dr. Andras Laszlo in 1988. – own translation

 The concept of existence and consciousness being one has emerged even in the course of the Western history of philosophy, from various aspects.
-From the Greeks till today there have always been philosophical schools that emphasized this existential and conscious unity (following different approaches), but they have never dared to draw final conclusions.
+From the Greeks until today there have always been philosophical schools that emphasized this existential and conscious unity (following different approaches), but they have never dared to draw final conclusions.
 Even the philosophical currents that went the farthest in subjective idealism stopped, according to the platitudes of philosophical lexicons, when faced with epistemological or ontological solipsism.
 Solipsism means “only myself”, “based only on myself”; explained in first case singular: only I exist myself, nothing and nobody exists besides me.
 Naturally, this “nothing and nobody exists besides me” is not meant from the point of view of a human individual: it is obvious that there are many people, many persons; but there is only one subject.
 The multitude of human individuals and the singleness of the subject must be understood correctly, since considering the human person to be single would lead to the most vulgar theoretical deviations.
 The subject precedes man and the world.
 The subject is the center of consciousness which means it is the ruler of consciousness; the “ruler of consciousness” means: the Ruler of Existence.

 The subject rules existence but not as an ontological or some other sort of abstraction.
 I may only posit the subject in first case singular: it’s always I. If I speak, I speak as a human person and through this human person I speak as a subject.
 We can only look for the subject in the first case singular, otherwise we can’t find it.
 Eastern thought expresses this more pronouncedly since this is constantly the foundation, the centre and the purpose of its world-view, manifesting it either quite directly or indirectly (like for example in the case of cosmology).